Top 39 Best Jungle Book Characters Of All Time

 Messua

-Messua is a character in Rudyard Kipling’s The Jungle Book.
-She is the wife of the village Chief and the mother of Ranjan.
+Messua is a prominent character in Rudyard Kipling's The Jungle Book.
+She serves as the wife of the village chief and is the biological mother of Ranjan.

-Messua is the adoptive mother of Mowgli whom she gladly adopts after he follows Shanti into the man village.
+Welcoming and warm-hearted, Messua gladly adopts Mowgli after he follows Shanti into the man village, embracing him as her own son.

 Bandar-log